 Improve the Pains of Aging with Some Simple Lifestyle Changes

 We are learning that having lots of regular mini breaks, in any activity that we are involved in, is good for our health.
 Break things up at work and in your home-based activities, have short rest stops.
 Get up from prolonged tasks and stretch and walk about.
 Don’t drive vehicles for long distances and periods of time without lots of stops and movement breaks.
 As we age, getting the blood circulating around our bodies becomes even more important.
-We can seize up, if we do not get some gentle exercise when working at a desk and sitting on the couch.
+We can seize up, if we do not get some gentle exercise when working at a desk, even while cooking in the kitchen, or sitting on the couch.

 If you can walk to the local shops instead of taking the car, do so, but don’t then carry heavy shopping bags home.
 Be smart with your physical exercise choices.
 Lie on your back sometimes and do some gentle leg and arm raising movements.
 Turnover on your stomach and carefully raise your legs to strengthen your lower spinal core.
 Don’t sit still for too long.
 Go outside when you can and refresh yourself with a walk or turn around the garden.